NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 How Long Can You Store Wine in a Regular Refrigerator?

 Ideally, keep unopened wine in the fridge for no more than 3–5 days.
-For longer storage, seek out a wine fridge or a cool, dark cupboard.
+For longer storage, seek out a wine fridge, a wine cabinet, or a cool, dark cupboard.

 Storing Opened Wine in the Fridge